mju-spyrosoft/spyrosoft-kotlin-kata-2/kotlin-ktor/readme.md

 ### Conclusions
 - Everything is explicit.
 You want something? you have to explicitly state it
 - Very little annotation magic good?/bad?.
-Everything is done **in code**
+Everything is done **in code**.
+Why is it good.
 - Does not come with any dependency injection.
 Either to it manually or use something for it e.g. [koin](https://insert-koin.io/)
 - Built on corutines, no thread per request (like in webflux).
 Asynchronous from ground up
 - Every possible question for spring is already answered by someone in internet.
 With ktor well...